 He is known as an expert in the study of the Reconstruction period following the Civil War.
 His writings are widely acclaimed, in fact, his book The Fiery Trial: Abraham Lincoln and American Slavery won the Lincoln Prize and the Pulitzer Prize for history.
 His most recent work, Gateway to Freedom: The Hidden History of the Underground Railroad, was well received for its pragmatic and sensitive approach to understanding Abraham Lincoln’s historic role in the eventual abolition of slavery.

 Foner credits his father with inspiring within him a love for history and the practice of using a historical lens to contextualize present events.
 Throughout his career, he has written numerous books exploring African American history, Civil War/Reconstruction, political history, and historiography.
-He has been teaching at Columbia University for several decades and has served as a guest lecturer for Princeton University, Oxford University, and University of Cambridge.
+He has been teaching at Columbia University for several decades and has served as a guest lecturer for Princeton University, University of Oxford, and University of Cambridge.
 Today, he serves on editorial boards for multiple outlets and has written for PBS, The History Channel, and The Washington Post, among others.

 See our Interview with Eric Foner

-Postcolonial Theory, Subaltern Studies
+Areas of Specialization: Postcolonial Theory, Subaltern Studies

 Dipesh Chakrabarty is the Lawrence A. Kimpton Distinguished Service Professor of History at the University of Chicago.
 He earned an undergraduate degree in physics from Presidency College at the University of Calcutta.
-He earned an MBA from Indian Instituter of Management in Calcutta and a Ph.D. in history from the Australian National University.
+He earned an MBA from Indian Institute of Management Calcutta and a Ph.D. in history from the Australian National University.

 Chakrabarty has made substantial contributions to postcolonial theory and subaltern studies.
 He has focused on intersections between history, colonialism, postcolonialism, historicism and nationalism.
-He has lectured for universities around the world, from Princeton University to the Max Planck Institute for Historical Sciences at the University of Gottingen, Germany.
+He has lectured for universities around the world, from Princeton University to the Max Planck Institute for Historical Sciences at the University of Göttingen, Germany.

 He has written a number of books, including Rethinking Working-Class History, Provincializing Europe: Postcolonial Thought and Historical Difference, and The Crises of Civilization: Exploring on Global and Planetary Histories.